skitsanos/vzaar-api-net/README.md

 vzaar API .NET client
 ---
-Lighter and faster vzaar API client for .NET and Mono developers
+Lighter and faster vzaar API client for .NET and Mono developers.
+Documentation provided below is valid for the library version 2.0.5214 and above.

 ---